yinmz/snake/README.md

-This is a Snake game using C language graphics library.
+This is a Snake game using EasyX Graphics Library for C.